ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 if (index < 0 || index >= container.size())
 ```

-This assumes the computation of `index` didn't underflow, which is impossible to detect after the fact.
+This assumes the computation of `index` didn't underflow before we got here, which is impossible to detect after the fact.
 See _Disadvantages Of Unsigned_ > _Impossible To Detect Underflow_ for a longer discussion on this.

+This may come with a performance improvement dues to the smaller number of instructions,
+but that is unlikely on a modern computer in most cases since the number of loads is the same and ALU saturation is rarely the limiting factor for execution speed [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf).

 ## Most Values Are Positive And Positive Values Rarely Mix With Negative Values